Min Vacker Familj

 Glenn Waggoner, Jesse's Dad with Jesse, approximately 1924.

-From top left: Carl, Jesse, Delores, Jenny, baby Doris, Rhita Jean, Irma, Bertie, Phyllis, Vera, Audrey, Mary Margaret.
+Delores, Jenny, baby Doris, Rhita Jean, Irma, Bertie, Phyllis, Vera, Audrey, Mary Margaret.

 Grandpa Glenn Waggoner.
 Cheeky grin!